ICOS-Carbon-Portal/jupyter/docs/how-to.md

 In this guide you find more information on

+- Restarting your Jupyter server
 - Working in Projects
 - Installing Python packages
 - Working in Virtual Environments
 - Working with Github Repoitories

+## Restart your Jupyter server

+Restarting your Jupyter server refreshes your session and ensures that it uses the latest environment and permissions.

+You should restart your server if:

+* You have been added to a new project and cannot see the project folder.
+* You have installed or updated Python packages that require a fresh session.
+* The Jupyter Hub has been updated and you want to use the latest software environment.
+* You experience unexpected behaviour that may be resolved by starting a new session.

+### Restart the server

+1. Got to **File → Hub Control Panel**.
+2. Click **Stop My Server**.
+3. Wait until the server has stopped.
+4. Click **Start My Server**.

 ## Working in Projects